bertspaan/openaudioweekend/README.md

 ### Approach

 In order to make this project work, we needed to be able to parse out street names.
 Stanford’s tool does not currently operate at that granular a level.
 We used Metro Extracts, a JSON data set, to create a file containing place names and their corresponding coordinates.
 We then used this file to train NER to recognize our NYC place names.

-### Future Ideas

-Train NER to read neighborhoods, landmarks, business names, etc.

-Train NER to recognize other cities

-Add functionality to allow multiple transcripts to be mapped at once

-Add functionality to queue up the recording associated with a pin at the time the location is spoken

-Add time!
-Plot dates spoken in oral histories to a timeline